thomascarrollgroup/Custom-AI/README.md

 - **Comprehensive logging** - Records everything that happens
 - **Error tracking** - Captures and reports issues
 - **Performance monitoring** - Tracks how well the application runs
-- **Database integration** - Can store logs in a Neon database for analysis
+- **Log File integration** - Can store logs in a log file, that gets emailed to the admin for handling.

 ## How It Works (Step by Step)